Skip to content

 • Template based emails with mjml support

-• Background tasks using dramatiq
+• Background tasks using dramatiq with sqlite as the default broker

 • Push support for realtime pages using server-sent events